 - Use Real Butter: When butter is concerned, this fudge recipe calls for the real deal.
 Butter alternatives like margarine won’t set correctly.

 No matter the occasion, there are tons of ways you can make this fudge unique!
+An important thing to note when choosing mix-ins for your fudge is to pay attention to the water content of some add-ins.
+For best results, avoid ingredients that add moisture or liquid to the fudge (ie. fresh fruit).
 Here are a few variation ideas to try:

 - Dark Chocolate: For an even richer, bolder chocolate flavor, swap out half of the semisweet chocolate in this recipe for dark chocolate instead.